-Brisbane’s Gallery of Modern Art (GOMA) is the exclusive Australian venue for the major exhibition ‘European Masterpieces from The Metropolitan Museum of Art, New York’ from Saturday 12 June 2021.
+Brisbane’s Gallery of Modern Art (GOMA) is the exclusive Australian venue for the major exhibition ‘European Masterpieces from The Metropolitan Museum of Art, New York’ until 17 October 2021.

 This is an extraordinary opportunity to experience these important works from one of the finest collections of European painting in the world, the majority of which rarely leave permanent display in New York.

 The exhibition presents a once-in-a-lifetime opportunity in which The Met — during the renovation of their galleries for European paintings — could share these masterpieces with the people in Australia.
 Max Hollein, Director of The Metropolitan Museum of Art

 ‘European Masterpieces’ includes portraiture, still-life, landscape and figure studies and is a must-see for art-lovers and anyone with an interest in history, society, beauty, religious iconography, mythology and symbolism.